Rxntly/Yelp-Camp/README.md

 # YelpCamp
- My attempt at the Yelp Camp Project for the Web Developer Bootcamp 2024
+ My attempt at the Yelp Camp Project from the 2024 Web Developer Bootcamp by Colt Steele.
+ 16/8/24 -> @ 440/666